internetguru/flow/README.md

  - Flow validates and automatically *fixes project structures* to conform to the branching model.
  - Flow pulls and pushes all key branches and checks whether local branches are not behind.
  - Flow handles [semantic versioning](https://semver.org/) across all key branches.
-Read more about {% post_link flow-version 'version handling with Flow' %}.
+Read more about [version handling with Flow](https://blog.internetguru.io/2023/04/05/flow-version/).
  - Flow keeps track of a release history with the [Keep a CHANGELOG](https://keepachangelog.com/en/) convention.
-Read more about {% post_link flow-changelog 'changelog handling with Flow' %}.
+Read more about [changelog handling with Flow](https://blog.internetguru.io/2023/04/08/flow-changelog/).

 ### Setup and configuration